xenondevs/Docs/docs/invui2/index.md

     Starting with v2, InvUI no longer supports multiple Minecraft versions.
 Instead, InvUI only targets the latest Minecraft version.
 Additionally, InvUI no longer supports Spigot, but only Paper and its forks.

-!!! warning "Documentation is work in progress"

-    This documentation is still WIP.
-All code examples are currently Kotlin, the Java translations will be added in the future.

 ## Configuring Maven / Gradle

 To use InvUI, you first have to add the xenondevs maven repository to your build configuration.